deskree-inc/deskree-js/README.md

 ```

-The integration() function receive as parameter the name of the integration in lower case format.
+The integration() function receive as parameter the name of the integration in lower case format, also the second parameters is the headers required for custom requests.

 You will use the following REST functions:

 - get()
 - post()